jessehenning/hermanworm/README.md

 hermanworm
 ==========

-3d printed worm head part intended to be stuck to a original metal slinky to make a rad worm 'puppet'.
+3d printed worm head part intended to superglued to a original metal slinky

+why?

+because it makes a rad worm puppet to go along with the 'herman the worm' storytime song

-for storytime durability's sake, slice with 4+ perimeters, 3+ bottom solid layers, and hella infill.
+for durability's sake, slice with 4+ perimeters, 3+ bottom solid layers, and hella infill but you don't have to listen to me i'm not the boss of you